isomerpages/moe-junyuansec/_our-programmes/Learning for Life Programme (LLP).md

 <li>Student Council Camp</li>
 <li>Sec 1 Student Leader Internship</li>
 </ul>
-<p><strong>Student Council<br /></strong>The Student Council aims to Lead, Serve and Inspire students to be Champions for our Community.
+<p><strong>Student Council<br></strong>The Student Council aims to Lead, Serve and Inspire students to be Champions for our Community.
 To achieve that, the Student Council organises a variety of projects and events within and outside of school.
 Trainings, workshops and learning journeys are some of the programs students will engage in to hone their leadership skills.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>